 There are plenty of resources for creating your own DIY solution using a small cooler, but those will certainly take up a significant amount of freezer space.
 Some specialty clear ice systems offer a minimal footprint at a similar cost of the individual DIY materials.
 If you’re looking to build something and have a bunch of unused freezer space, then go for it!
 However, if you’re interested in a compact solution there are many great options that can produce 1 clear ice sphere or 2 clear ice spheres at a time.

-How do I use a clear ice system?
+How do I use a clear ice maker?

 If you’re “reloading” the unit after removing from the freezer, make sure to run hot water into the reservoir to remove the cloudy ice at the bottom.
 This is critical, as the bottom is where the impurities are pushed during the directional freezing process.
 Once it’s ready, simply repeat the steps above and place back into the freezer for the next batch.